 But even without a tour, you’re sure to enjoy a walk through the Cathedral.

-The San Bernardo Funicular is located 1 kilometer from the Plaza 9 de Julio.
+The San Bernardo Funicular is located 1 kilometer from the Plaza 9 de Julio in Parque San Martín.
 Check here for current hours and prices.

-Folklore is a general term that refers to all traditional song and dance that isn’t tango (which is from Buenos Aires only).
+Folklore is a general term that refers to traditional music and dance from across Argentina.
+This isn’t tango, which is from Buenos Aires only.
+This is chamamé, chacarera, zamba… the list goes on.

-Arguably, a traditional peña is the perfect night out, by offering music, traditional food and lots of wine!
+Arguably, a traditional peña is the perfect night out – offering music, traditional food and lots of wine.

 Peñas are typical in Salta and if you want to feel like a local, then stay up late one night to join the party.